 How much am I going to have to pay?

-This depends on whether your therapist is “in network” or “out of network”.
+The price range of therapy can vary widely based on your local area and your insurance coverage, as well as whether your chosen therapist is considered “in network” or “out of network” for insurance.
 If you are “in network” and have a deductible, you will need to pay the session fee to your therapist until your deductible is satisfied.
 If you are “in network” and don’t have a deductible (or your deductible has already been satisfied), you will just pay your co-pay.